ngs-docs/2017-ucsc-metagenomics/sourmash.md

 If you go to
 [the SRA information](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA278302)
-for this project, you'll see that Petrotoga and Mesotoga are both in there.
+for this project, you'll see that Petrotoga and Mesotoga are both in there
-Of course, in this case we're looking at largely junknown critters (3% at most is in genbank!)
+- yay!
+Of course, in this case we're looking at largely unknown critters (3% at most is in genbank!) so we wouldn't expect many matches.